 Update your home’s artwork with one statement piece.
 When you hang an over-sized piece of art by itself, it has a big impact.
 Look for inexpensive, fun pieces at thrift stores and flea markets.
-Here are 52 things that make your home look more expensive.

 By adding different textures to a room, you create a custom (read: more expensive) look.
 Try adding a Turkish rug with a wood arm chair and metal accessories.
 Add some throw pillows in various textures such as silk and velvet to round out the look.
 Check out these 25 trends in home decor.